yond3r/read-em-n-weep/README.md

 the Prompts provided (aka the promptUser functions)

  ## Credits
  - N/A, no guides were used.
+However, I'd like to give a big shoutout to Lindsay, Kristen, and Kristina for our little study-groups!!
+Y'all are the biggest help and motivators.

  ## Collaborators
  -